katie-roberts/jiracalendartool/README.md

 * Edit the clever Confluence page, delete the current planner, then insert markup and paste in the contents of “teamtable.txt”
 * Bask in everyone’s admiration.

+I take no credit or responsibility for this code - i am merely hosting it until the creator gets on Github!